 I first went to a neurologist in 2017 because I couldn’t walk on my high heels anymore.
 That may sound superficial and not important, but it was very important to me.
 I had saved LouBoutins for expensive money, I was known for my high shoes and 18 cm didn’t scare me.
 I could not imagine my life without these heels and only the thought I lost that makes me cry today.

 I worked a lot, worked a lot of overtime and also had an annoying termination to deal with (I wanted something less stressful) – of course the first thought was: it’s something psychologic.
 Unfortunately, my symtoms got worse instead of better and the psychologist who treated me said I’m not depressed, we had a great time together and I took psycho drugs for nothing, for months.
 Then my neurologist sent me to the hospital for an examination, where a series of examinations were done and the doctors there found it.
 I made acquaintance with “hot bun cross sign”.

 Since then I try to understand this disease, I study it and try to live with it.
 My symptoms are not yet very severe, but limit me enough, I am at the beginning of this disease.
-However, many of the symptoms can no longer be overlooked and I cannot take part in life as naturally as before or simple activities, such as shopping become an issue.
-Yes, some things have been taken away from me by this disease and it still makes me angry today.
+However, many of the symptoms can no longer be overlooked and I cannot take part in life as I did before, simple activities, such as shopping became an issue.
+Yes, many things have been taken away from me by this disease and it still makes me angry today.